stephanie-w/brainscribble/content/experimentation-of-clt.md

 ---
-title: "Experimentation of the Cental Limit Theorem"
+title: Experimentation of the Cental Limit Theorem
 author: "Stephanie W"

 ---